 The Video channel provides data for 10,000 video ads publishers, including Youtube.

-The Social channel provides data from all top social media networks: Facebook, Twitter, Instagram, and TikTok.
+The Social channel provides data from all top social media networks: Facebook, Twitter, Instagram, TikTok, and Pinterest.

 At the top-right corner of the app interface, you’ll be able to access User settings.